 Citrix Systems (CTXS) Gains As Market Dips: What You Should Know

-Investors will be hoping for strength from CTXS as it approaches its next earnings release.
-In that report, analysts expect CTXS to post earnings of $1.23 per share.
-This would mark year-over-year growth of 1.65%.
+CTXS will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.23, up 1.65% from the prior-year quarter.
 Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $775.08 million, up 3.52% from the year-ago period.

-For the full year, our Zacks Consensus Estimates are projecting earnings of $5.60 per share and revenue of $3.17 billion, which would represent changes of -1.58% and +5.27%, respectively, from the prior year.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5.60 per share and revenue of $3.17 billion.
+These totals would mark changes of -1.58% and +5.27%, respectively, from last year.

-Any recent changes to analyst estimates for CTXS should also be noted by investors.
-These revisions help to show the ever-changing nature of near-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+Investors might also notice recent changes to analyst estimates for CTXS.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-CTXS is currently a Zacks Rank #2 (Buy).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+CTXS is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, CTXS currently has a Forward P/E ratio of 24.93.
-For comparison, its industry has an average Forward P/E of 32.99, which means CTXS is trading at a discount to the group.
+In terms of valuation, CTXS is currently trading at a Forward P/E ratio of 25.05.
+This represents a discount compared to its industry's average Forward P/E of 33.4.

 The Computer - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 126, which puts it in the top 50% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 135, which puts it in the bottom 47% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.